Let’s say it was possible for you:

 Brain power is the ability of your brain to function in a balanced, healthy, and harmonious manner.
 In a way, that helps you to make wise, informed decisions which help you live a healthy, positive, and fulfilling life.
 Practicing yoga or taking up running provides you with simple, practical tools you can use to help your brain to achieve a balanced, healthy and positive life.

-However, as a human, you make mistakes, fall short of your goals, and struggle to
+However, as a human, you make mistakes, fall short of your goals, and struggle to have harmonious relationships.
+This leaves you feeling frustrated, fed up, and anxious.
+In some cases, you might even feel depressed and suffer stress-related symptoms and anxiety.

 Effect Of Stress On Your Brain Power